shevious/edx-documentation/en_us/xblock/source/reusable/create_xblock.rst

 You use the XBlock SDK to create skeleton files for an XBlock.
 To do this, follow these steps at a command prompt.

 #.
-In the ``my_xblock_development/xblock-sdk`` directory, make sure that the
+In the ``xblock_development`` directory, which contains the ``venv`` and
-   the virtual environment is activated, and then run the following command to create the skeleton files for the XBlock.
+   ``xblock-sdk`` directories, run the following command to create the skeleton files for the XBlock.

    .. code-block:: bash

-      $ script/startnew.py
+      (venv) $ xblock-sdk/script/startnew.py

-   After you run this command, instructions in the command window instruct you to determine a short name and a class name.
+   Instructions in the command window instruct you to determine a short name and a class name.
 Follow the guidelines in the command window to determine the names that you want to use.

    .. code-block:: bash